h-a-graham/GoogleMap_Overlay_Rayshader/README.md

+## This workflow is perhaps still helpful but the [rayvista](https://github.com/h-a-graham/rayvista) is probably more useful...

 # GoogleMap_Overlay_Rayshader
 A quick method for overlaying a Google Map satellite image on a  3D DEM using rayshader and ggmap packages.